reframejs/reframe/readme.md

 ### Introduction

 Reframe is a framework to create web apps.

-It is born out of the belief that a web framework can be rapid yet flexible at the same time.

-Reframe assembles a JavaScript stack that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.
+It assembles a JavaScript stack that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.

 All kinds of JavaScript stacks are supported: